b1lodHand/absent-dialogues/DOCUMENTATION.md

 ## Welcome

 Welcome to the documentation.
 Here I will teach you how to use the tool in a basic way.
 The code itself is also documented with the *summary* feature of C#.
-So, you can find some advanced information on using the **internal code** of the tool.
+So, you can find some advanced information about using the **internal code** of the tool there.
 Now, let's start.

 ## Nodes